wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 Repeating the request with the same session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add the session token to the request and send it seven more times within two minutes.
 You can see that rule id ``5710`` matches multiple times.
 In the ``rule`` object of the response, inside the ``output`` field, you can see the ``firedtimes`` counter increases with each repetition.
 But for the last request, rule id ``5712`` makes the match.
-This rule captures the eighth event that was matching rule id ``5710`` previously for the same IP address.
+This rule captures the eighth event that rule id ``5710`` matched previously for the same IP address.

 .. code-block:: bash
    :emphasize-lines: 2